-This ensures that the losses expected if these risks arise will be largely covered and therefore will not jeopardise the Company’s continuation as a going concern.
-Risk management is embedded in the corporate controlling function and plays an active and wide-ranging role due to the strategic focus of corporate controlling.
-The Operating Units’ business models, strategic perspectives and specific plans of action are examined systematically.
+This ensures that the losses expected if these risks arise will be largely covered and therefore will not jeopardize the Company’s continuation as a going concern.
+Risk management is embedded in the Corporate Controlling function and plays an active and wide-ranging role due to the strategic focus of Corporate Controlling.
+The Operating Units’ business models, strategies, and specific plans of action are examined systematically.
 This ensures that risk management is integrated into the KION Group’s overall planning and reporting process.

 Principles of risk management

 The procedures governing the KION Group’s risk management activities are laid down in internal risk guidelines.
 For certain types of risk, such as financial risk or risks arising from financial services, the relevant departments also have guidelines that are specifically geared to these matters and describe how to deal with inherent risks.
-Risk management is organised in such a way that it directly reflects the structure of the Group itself.
-Consequently, risk officers supported by risk managers have been appointed for each company and each division.
+Risk management is organized in such a way that it directly reflects the structure of the Group itself.
+Consequently, risk officers and their subordinate risk managers have been appointed for each company and each Operating Unit.
 A central Group risk manager is responsible for the implementation of risk management processes in line with procedures throughout the Group.
 His or her remit includes the definition and implementation of standards to ensure that risks are captured and evaluated.

-The risk management process is organised on a decentralised basis.
-Firstly, a groupwide risk catalogue is used to capture the risks attaching to each company.
+The risk management process is organized on a decentralized basis.
+Firstly, a groupwide risk catalog is used to capture the risks attaching to each company.
 Each risk must be captured individually.
-If the losses caused by a specific risk or the likelihood of this risk occurring exceed a defined limit, the KION Group’s Executive Board and its corporate controlling function are notified immediately.
-Each risk is documented in an online reporting system designed specifically for the requirements of risk management.
-Risks affecting more than one Group company, such as market risks and competition risks, are not recorded individually but are instead evaluated at Group level.
+If the losses caused by a specific risk or the likelihood of this risk occurring exceed a defined limit, KION GROUP AG’s Executive Board and KION Group’s Corporate Controlling function are notified immediately.
+Each risk is documented in a reporting system designed specifically for the requirements of risk management.
+Risks affecting more than one Group company, such as market risks and competition risks, are not recorded individually but are instead evaluated qualitatively at Group level.
 Consequently, such risks are not quantified.

 The scope of consolidation for risk management purposes is the same as the scope of consolidation for the consolidated financial statements.
-The risks reported by the individual companies are combined to form divisional risk reports as part of a rigorous reporting process.
+The risks reported by the individual companies are combined to form Operating Unit risk reports as part of a rigorous reporting process.
 To this end, minuted risk management meetings are held once a quarter.
-Moreover, material risks are discussed with the segments at the business review meetings.
-The divisional risk reports are then used to compile an aggregate risk portfolio for the KION Group as a whole.
-To support this, the relevant departments of the holding company are consulted each quarter in order to identify and assess risk – particularly Company-wide, cross-brand risk affecting areas such as treasury, purchasing, tax, human resources and financial services.
-The Executive Board of KION Group AG and the Supervisory Board’s Audit Committee are informed of the Group’s risk position once a quarter.
+Moreover, material risks are discussed with the Operating Units at the business review meetings.
+The Operating Unit risk reports are then used to compile an aggregate risk portfolio for the KION Group as a whole.
+To support this, the relevant departments of KION GROUP AG are consulted each quarter in order to identify and assess risk – particularly Company-wide risk – affecting areas such as corporate finance, procurement, tax, human resources, and the leasing business.
+The Executive Board of KION GROUP AG and the Supervisory Board’s Audit Committee are informed of the Group’s risk position once a quarter.
 The Internal Audit department audits the risk management system at regular intervals.

 Material features of the internal control and risk management system pertaining to the (Group) accounting process

-The main objectives of the accounting-related internal control system are to avoid the risk of material misstatements in financial reporting, to identify material mismeasurement and to ensure compliance with the applicable regulations and internal instructions.
-This includes verifying that the consolidated financial statements and combined management report comply with the relevant accounting standards.
+The main objectives of the accounting-related internal control system are to avoid the risk of material misstatements in financial reporting, to identify material mismeasurement, and to ensure compliance with the applicable regulations and internal instructions.
+This includes verifying that the consolidated and separate financial statements and the combined management report comply with the relevant accounting standards.

 Material processes and controls in the (Group) accounting process

-For its (Group) accounting process, the KION Group has defined suitable structures and processes within its internal control and risk management system and implemented them in the organisation.
+For its (Group) accounting process, the KION Group has defined suitable structures and processes within its internal control and risk management system and implemented them in the organization.

-Changes to the law, accounting standards and other pronouncements are continually analysed with regard to their relevance and effect on the consolidated financial statements and group management report; the relevant changes are then incorporated into the Group’s internal policies and systems.
+Changes to the law, accounting standards, and other pronouncements are continually analyzed with regard to their relevance and effect on the consolidated financial statements and group management report; the relevant changes are then incorporated into the Group’s internal policies and systems.

-The accounting-based internal control and risk management system encompasses defined control mechanisms, automated and manual reconciliation processes, separation of functions, the double-checking principle and adherence to policies and instructions.
+The accounting-based internal control and risk management system includes defined control mechanisms, automated and manual reconciliation processes, separation of functions, the double-checking principle, and adherence to policies and instructions.